dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 categorize a resource.
 The big advantage of a taxonomic structure as it is implemented by the DSP is that the user can sub-categorize the objects.
 This allows the user to formulate his search requests more or less specifically as desired.
 Thus, in the example above a search for "Vocal music" would result in all works that are characterized by a sub-element of "Vocal music".
-However, a search for "Masses" would retun only works that have been characterized as such.
+However, a search for "Masses" would return only works that have been characterized as such.
 The number of hierarchy levels is not limited, but for practical reasons it should not exceed 3-4 levels.